-14. Knowledge and understanding of oil tanker emergency procedures
+16. Knowledge and understanding of chemical tanker emergency procedures

-14.1 Ship emergency response plan
+16.1 Ship emergency response plans

 It is Company's policy to ensure that the Company's organisation can respond at any time to hazards, accidents and emergency situations involving the ships.